Table of contents:

 But even though the licensor may pay the fees, the licensee ultimately often reimburses the licensor.
 Alternatively, they may even pay a greater fee to the licensor at the outset to cover both escrow fees and the licensor's administrative expenses.

 What this means for software developers is that it’s always a good policy to offer the option of escrowing software for an additional escrow fee early on, when your license and other fees are first disclosed to a new client.
-This way, the you can make it clear to your prospective new client that, if they want to escrow the software, they will be required to pay for it.
+This way, you can make it clear to your prospective client that, if they want to escrow the software, they will be required to pay for it.

 How much should I pay for software escrow?